 If the main stage and contest stages weren’t enough, there’s more.
 This year, an open mic stage will be presented on the back of Bob Benner’s old ’24 Model T Truck.

 Benner said that other than the music and food that will be available to enjoy, there will be other fun things to do — especially for the little ones.

 “We’ll have a kid’s corner and caricatures,” he said, adding Long Island’s largest swing will be available to play on.
 Visitors will also be available to visit with the farm’s many animals including sheep, goats and chickens.

 “The Fiddle and Folk Festival is a perfect way to ease out of all the fun things we have been doing over the summer and head into the fall,” Tuttle said.
 “It’s relaxed and a great way to unwind before the start of the school year.”

-Presented by Homestead Arts, the Greater Port Jefferson-Northern Brookhaven Arts Council, Benner’s Farm, TBR News Media and WUSB Radio, the music festival will be held rain or shine.
+Presented by Homestead Arts, the Greater Port Jefferson-Northern Brookhaven Arts Council and Benner’s Farm, the music festival will be held rain or shine.